There are certain customer service skills that every employee must master if they are forward-facing with customers.

 This is an important part of the personalization process as well, because it takes knowing your customers to create a personal experience for them.

-More importantly though, this skill is essential because you don't want to mis-read a customer and end up losing them due to confusion and miscommunication.
+More importantly though, this skill is essential because you don’t want to mis-read a customer and end up losing them due to confusion and miscommunication.
+As Emily Triplett Lentz wrote in Boost Customer Happiness with Exclamations and Emoticons:

 Look and listen for subtle clues about their current mood, patience level, personality, etc., and you’ll go far in keeping your customer interactions positive.

-9. A Calming Presence
+9. A calming presence

 I’ve had my fair share of hairy hosting situations, and I can tell you in all honesty that the #1 reason I stick with certain hosting companies is due to the ability of their customer support team to keep me from pulling my hair out.

-The best customer service reps know that they cannot let a heated customer force them to lose their cool; in fact it is their job to try to be the "rock" for a customer who thinks the world is falling down due to their current problem.
+; in fact it is their job to try to be the “rock” for a customer who thinks the world is falling down due to their current problem.

 That’s because it leaves employees without goals, and business goals + customer happiness can work hand-in-hand without resulting in poor service.